Bürkliplatz, Zurich: Points of interest

-On Fridays, one of the best-known markets is held there, and on Saturdays the Flohmärt, a Swiss German term for hochdeutsch Flohmarkt (flea market).
-There is also a kiosk and the historical Musikpavillon, where public concerts are still sometimes held, and the Swiss National Bank building, and the Bauschänzli at the Stadthausquai.
+On Fridays, one of the best-known markets is held there, and on Saturdays, a flea market (Flohmärt).
+There is also a kiosk and the historical Music Pavillon, where public concerts are still sometimes held, and the Swiss National Bank building, and the Bauschänzli at the Stadthausquai.

 Geiserbrunnen

 The monumental fountain bears the name of the former city architect, Arnold Geiser (1844-1909), whose legacy of 40,000 Swiss francs financed the erection of a "monumental fountain to beautify the city".
 On the occasion of an art competition held by the city government, Jakob Brüllmann sculpted the war memorial-like Stierbändiger Brunnen, better known as Geiserbrunnen which was inaugurated on 20 October 1911.

 Bürkliterrasse

 Bürkliterrasse, also named after Arnold Bürkli, is situated on the lake front.
 It was designed as a culmination of the Bahnhofstrasse and the lakeshore promenades.
 At its inauguration in 1887, the terrace was crowned by two huge plaster lions by Urs Eggenschwyler; however, they found little favor with the citizens and were removed two years later.
 Since 1952, the sculpture by Hermann Hubacher adorns the trees, showing the Abduction from Olympus, Zeus in the form of an eagle and his beautiful lover Ganymede.
 The original elm trees became diseased and were replaced by ball maples.
 The Bürkliterrasse is listed in the inventory of notable gardens and grounds of local importance which was established in 1989 as Inventar der schützenswerten Gärten und Anlagen von kommunaler Bedeutung (Inventory of the gardens and parks of communal significance and worthy of protection).